lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-90"></a>

-POc &ast;pata(ŋ) is not reflected widely in modern languages, and has been replaced by in- novative forms in most.
+POc &ast;pata(ŋ) is not reflected widely in modern languages, and has been replaced by innovative forms in most.

 As mentioned above, Oceanic languages have terms denoting different parts of woody stems.
 POc &ast;puqu(n) denoted the base or bole of a woody stem and apparently also 'base' more generally, including the base or source of other concrete items and more abstractly the base, source or origin of stories etc.[^5]